depasquale-lab/EK125/Week10B.md

 3. **Install the Software**
    - Run the installer you downloaded
    - Follow the on-screen installation prompts
-   - Choose which toolboxes you want to install (for this class, the base MATLAB is sufficient)
+   - Choose which toolboxes you want to install (it's not a bad idea to just install them all)

 4. **Activate Your License**
    - After installation, MATLAB will prompt you to activate